icornelius/boethius2019/collection-questions.md

 ---
-title: checklist
+title: some questions to guide your eyes
 layout: archive
 author_profile: false
 ---

-# some questions to guide your eyes

 how big is the book, compared with others on the table?